 Combined with the wonderful cliff scenery and views towards Whalsay, Out Skerries, Bressay and Noss, this area offers wonderful walking with a good chance to see otters.

-We can choose from 2 walks, one at South Nesting and the other at North Nesting, both very much worth doing.
+We can choose from 2 walks, a shorter one at South Nesting and the other at North Nesting, both very much worth doing.

 The Eshaness peninsula tells a fascinating story of a long extinct volcano.
 The spectacular cliffs we see today show the best section through the flank of a volcano in the British Isles and it is a geological ‘must’.
 The sea has carved out a dramatic array of stacks, geos, and blowholes.